THE BARD & THE TEENAGE BRAIN

 Shakespeare was a rebel.
 He didn't follow the classical form – he created his own.
 His plays also celebrate rebellion.
 When a rebellion against authority is successful in a Shakespeare play, then it's usually a comedy.
 When a rebellion is unsuccessful, the play is usually a tragedy.

 Teenagers often identify with rebels, because coming of age is about defining who you are as a unique individual.
-It’s about breaking the rules, trying new things, being free to explore, taking action, and becoming an independent thinker.
+It’s about breaking the rules, trying new things, being free to explore, and being an independent thinker

 Shakespeare never preaches: he lets the audience decide for themselves.